yast/yast.github.io/doc/security-tips.md

 ## Random Numbers

-Linux has two devices generating random data, `/dev/urandom` (non-blocking) and [cryptographically secure]( https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator ) `/dev/random` (can block if there is not enough entropy).
+Linux has two devices generating random data: `/dev/urandom` (non-blocking) and [cryptographically secure]( https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator ) `/dev/random` (can block if there is not enough entropy).